Linear Method

 The public changelog keeps us accountable to shipping a core feature or improvement each week without creating unrealistic or unhelpful pressure to push out features before they're ready.
 It's also a great way to celebrate work and share it with our community.
 This creates healthy balance and accountability since we don't usually set project deadlines and cycles aren't tied to releases.
 We share more about writing changelogs here.

 Those are the most important things to know about the Linear method and how we work.
-Dive deeper into the Linear method on our website.
+Dive deeper into the Linear method here.